 Effective goal-setting for referees is very important, whatever you have achieved last year.
-Last week I posted the selfscan for referees, a useful tool to analyse your current refereeing status and work on development.
+Earlier I posted the selfscan for referees, a useful tool to analyse your current refereeing status and work on development.
 That’s the basis for working on short-team goals.
 Today we’ll get a bit deeper into goal-setting and do that on many aspects of refereeing.
 Also think about training, career and lifestyle here.

 But what is a good way to do that?
 In this story you’ll get the principles of effective goal-setting for referees.